 127. The proposed scheme of housing development clearly conflicts with the intentions of the adopted development plan in a number of respects as I have explained.
-But that of course is not the end of the matter, bearing in mind the powerful material consideration of the Framework and, more specifically its explicit intention to boost significantly the supply of housing.
+But that of course is not the end of the matter, bearing in mind the

-&lt;sup>44 Policies requiring compliance with energy performance standards that exceed the Energy requirements of Building Regulations can be applied until commencement of amendments to the Planning and Energy Act 2008 in s43 of the Deregulation Act 2015 (not yet in force).
+42 Policies requiring compliance with energy performance standards that exceed the Energy requirements of Building Regulations can be applied until commencement of amendments to the Planning and Energy Act 2008 in s43 of the Deregulation Act 2015 (not yet in force).
 At this point the energy performance requirements in Building Regulations will be set at a level equivalent to the (outgoing) Code for Sustainable Homes Level 4.
 Until the amendment is commenced conditions should not set requirements above a Code level 4 equivalent.